stephaneey/azure-and-k8s-architecture/cheat sheets/autoscaling.md

 ## (4) Autoscaling with minimum and maximum boundaries

 In this type of autoscaling, you can define the minimum and the maximum number of instances.
 The service will then use these boundaries to scale out/in the number of instances as it sees fit.
+You cannot define custom rules to influence how the service scales.

 ## (5) Services that do not support autoscaling

 Surprisingly, quite a few services do not support autoscaling, which means that you have to undertake a *manual* scaling if needed.
 For these types of services, it is particulary important to focus on the non-functional requirements to choose the most appropriate pricing tier.

 Similarly, many other satellite services (non-compute), such as Key Vault, Azure App Configuration, etc. do not support autoscaling and are subject to throttling.